 Even if you don’t have anything work-related to discuss, a simple email or instant message to see how they’re doing can go a long way.
 It will help keep your relationships active and will make your remote employees not feel forgotten.

 …but with that said, make sure you don’t overdo it.
 One of the biggest detrimental habits a manager or team leader can have is micromanaging—don’t do this.
 Instead, establish trust with your team members (remember, you did recruit the right people).

 Trust will not only enhance working relationships, but it will also make your job a lot easier as it will give you time to complete your own tasks.
 There is a fine line between absence and micromanaging, and your job is to find the perfect balance.

 4. Using the wrong tools

-Using team management software to keep everyone in sync is a no brainer, but make sure you’ve invested in the right tools.
-Managing a team of remote employees may require different tools to that of a co-located team.
+Using team management software to keep everyone in sync is a no-brainer, but make sure you’ve invested in the right tools.
+Managing a team of remote employees may require different tools than that of a co-located team.

 You need software that allows you to communicate in real-time, something that will allow multiple users to collaborate, and a centralized tool that will keep all the tasks and resources in one place.

 Here is an example of a list of tools you may need to manage your team: